loning/the-math/docs/collapse-realizable-conjectures/part-03-topological-collapse/chapter-17-continuum-collapse.md

 ---
-title: "Chapter 17: φ_Continuum — Collapse Cardinality of the Real Line"
+title: "Chapter 17: φ_Continuum — Collapse Cardinality of the Real Line [ZFC-Independent]"
-sidebar_label: "17. φ_Continuum"
+sidebar_label: "17. φ_Continuum [ZFC-Ind]"
 ---

-# Chapter 17: φ_Continuum — Collapse Cardinality of the Real Line ❌
+# Chapter 17: φ_Continuum — Collapse Cardinality of the Real Line [ZFC-Independent] ❌

 ## 17.1 The Continuum Hypothesis in ZFC